 Under a contract with DRDO, Tata Advanced Systems designed and manufactured combat management systems for the MRSAM programme at its research and development (R&D) facility in New Delhi, India.

-Bharat Dynamics (BDL) was the lead integrator for the MRSAM missile systems.
+Bharat Dynamics (BDL) is the lead integrator for the MRSAM missile systems.
 BDL established a new production facility in Hyderabad with an investment of $100m to manufacture both MRSAM and LRSAM missiles.
-When operational, the facility will have the capacity to produce 100 missiles a year.
+The facility has the capacity to produce 100 missiles a year.

-Other contractors involved in the development of the MRSAM include Bharath Electronics (BEL), L&T, Elta, Rafael, and other private industries.
+Other contractors involved in the development of the MRSAM include Bharath Electronics (BEL), L&T, Elta, and other private companies.